 Despite half the U.S. population living on the coasts, I don’t know many if any early retirement bloggers or people living off investment income in areas like San Francisco, LA, Boston or NYC.
 As a result, I sometimes feel like I’m on an island.
 It’s more fun to have a tribe.

 As a father now with rising costs to cover and a spouse who is an amazing full-time mom, I need to focus more on monetizing this site going forward.
 I’ve been way too lackadaisical about generating revenue.
 My desire has been to only write about things that interest me.

-All told, I’m sure I’ve left at least $1 million on the table by being so carefree with this site.
+All told, I’m sure I’ve left at least $1.5 million on the table by being so carefree with this site.
 It’s time to be more selfish for my family.
 That said, once my kids were born I began to focus more on monetization and less on retirement.
 As a result, online income has risen a lot since 2009.

 6) I should have tried joining a different industry.